i-sylar/ATPST/README.md

 ## Preliquisites
 - MacOS.
 I initially built this for my macOS environment meaning some brew installs here and there.
 This can be easily modified to suite Linux systems as well.
 Feel free to edit.
 - Genymotion is installed.
-- Create the 'Custom Phone' with Android 12. - Purely because it is rooted.
+- Create any phone with Android 11 or 12 that is rooted.
 - BurpSuite is installed and running - Again.
 This is not a fully automated tool.
 It just makes some work easier.
 Make sure burp in installed and running.
 - Export burp CA der file to an accessible location.
 The tool will ask you for this.
 - Im my environment, i had a package name i was working with all the time.
 I renamed this.
 Consider renaming `to-be-replaced-package-name` to something of your choice or remove the function.